utkarshpratap2002/learnedinDITISS/cosa-docs/redirection/redirection.md

 ❯ ls -la ~ | less
 ```

 The above command will pipe the **std output** with the second command which is `less`.
 So the pipelining is *super handy* when it comes to filtering, piping different commands.
+Refer to [how the command redirection works?](../day3/day3.md#how-the-redirection-stuff-works) to learn more about Piping and IPC (Inter-Process Communication).